AlexiaTiberi/ETF_PORTFOLIO_ANALYZER/README.md

 ## ETF Portfolio Analyzer
-If you’re anything like me, you’ve probably explored a variety of ETFs — a bit of S&P 500 here, some STOXX 600 there, maybe ACWI and ACWI ex US too.
+If you’re anything like me, you’ve probably bought a variety of ETFs — a bit of S&P 500 here, some STOXX 600 there, maybe ACWI and ACWI ex US too.
 Now you’re left wondering: what exactly is my portfolio’s exposure in terms of geography, currency, sectors, or asset classes?

 This Python-based tool helps you answer exactly that — so you can keep shopping for ETFs while staying in control of your overall financial exposure.